 - Over 4 watts per gallon: High to very high

-The likelihood is you’ll need a minimum of 1 to 2 watts per gallon, if you’re trying to grow plants that only need low light.
-But, if your plants need more light, then you’re likely to need a higher amount of watts per gallon.
+The likelihood is you’ll need a minimum of 1 to 2 watts per gallon if you’re trying to grow plants that only need low light.
+But, if your plants need a higher intensity, then you’re likely to need a higher amount of watts per gallon.

 This is where you need to deduce how much light your chosen plants need.
-If you’ve been told about their light requirements by the person who sold them to you, great; skip ahead.
+If you’ve been told about their requirements by the person who sold them to you, great, skip ahead.
 But, if you’re in the dark about it, so to speak, read on.

 You can usually tell how much light a plant requires by looking at the color of its leaves.

-Those with dark green leave need less light, as the color shows you the plant contains plenty of chlorophyll, and thus photosynthesizes more efficiently.
+Those with dark green leave need less, as the color shows you the plant contains plenty of chlorophyll, and thus photosynthesizes more efficiently.
 Light green (or red) plants contain less chlorophyll, so they need more light as they’re not as efficient at photosynthesizing.

-Now you’ve read this article, you should know all the basics you need to know about lighting a planted freshwater tank.
+Now you’ve read this article, you should know all the basics you need to know about planted aquarium lighting for a freshwater tank.

 Of course, there are many other aspects of growing and maintaining aquarium plants besides lighting, so you might have some more studying to do.